Mahler-Festival 2021 in Leipzig

-One of the highlights of Mahler's career was the debut performance of Carl Maria von Weber's "The Three Pintos" on 20 January 1888.
+One of the highlights of Mahler's career was the début performance of Car Maria von Weber's "The Three Pintos" on 20 January 1888.
 Mahler turned the unfinished opera sketches into a unified piece.
 He reconstructed Weber's work, and added his own touches.
-Its premiere was a first-rate event – even Saxony's royal couple was in attendance!
+Its première was a first-rate event – even Saxony's royal couple was in attendance!
 Mahler received enthusiastic acclaim.